If You Listen, We Will Stay

-WASHINGTON (September 25, 2019) – While a majority of the nation’s public school students are students of color, less than 20% of teachers are teachers of color — and only 2% are Black men.
-While more teachers of color have entered the classroom, data reveal that educators of color leave at higher rates than their peers.
+A majority of the nation’s public school students are students of color, but less than 20% of teachers are teachers of color — and only 2% are Black men.
+While more teachers of color are entering the classroom, data reveal that educators of color are also leaving at higher rates than their peers.
 To show the root cause of this problem and to identify solutions, The Education Trust and Teach Plus today jointly released new research that examines the challenges teachers of color face and documents the experiences of staff in schools that deliberately work to retain faculty of color.

 If You Listen, We Will Stay: Why Teachers of Color Leave and How to Disrupt Teacher Turnover comprises authentic narratives of teachers of color and successful school leaders.
 For this report, researchers conducted focus groups with teachers who identify as Black or Latino who talked about their experiences in the workforce and what schools, districts, and states could do to keep them in the field.
 Researchers also conducted case studies in schools and districts that were selected for their intentionality around retaining teachers of color.